npsandeep/my-social-connect-api/README.md

 * Run it as Spring Boot App (SocialConnectBootStartApp.java)

 ### Running the app using terminal
 You can easily start the app as any other Spring Boot app.
-Naviagte to installed location of the app
+Navigate to installed location of the app

 ```
 cd my-social-connect-api